derkork/simplegen/README.md

 ### Configuration

-Now that we have data and a template, the last remaining step is to tell SimpleGen who to process these.
+Now that we have data and a template, the last remaining step is to tell SimpleGen how to process these.
 You do this inside the `config.yml` file.
 Inside of that file you can define a series of transformations that SimpleGen should perform.
 Each transformation will read in YAML data from one or more files and then apply this data to a template for a subset of the nodes from the YAML data: